-- 1. The Department offers the following range of Majors and Minors for students who wish to specialize in Political Science, International Relations, Public Policy and Management, Political Leadership, Strategy and Management, Criminology as well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - Africa and African Diaspora Studies (Major and Minor) - International Relations (Major and Minor) - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Criminology (Minor)9 - 2.
+- 1. The Department offers the following range of Majors and Minors for students who wish to specialize in Political Science, International Relations, Public Policy and Management, Political Leadership, Strategy and Management, Criminology as well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - Africa and African Diaspora Studies (Major and Minor) - International Relations (Major and Minor) - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Criminology (Minor)7 - 2.
 Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - 3.
-All students of Public Policy and Management are required to read GOVT1012. - Students wishing to do any Level II or Level III International Relations course must do BOTH GOVT1000 and GOVT1008. - Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 and GOVT1012. - Students wishing to do any Level III or Level III Political Science course must do BOTH GOVT1000 and GOVT1001. - All majors in the Department require students to do GOVT2044 (Semester I) and GOVT2054 (Semester II). - 8.
-Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits. - 9.
-The following are the requirements, which you must fulfill in order to be awarded a Major and Minor from the Department of Government.
+All students of Public Policy and Management are required to read GOVT1012. - 4.
+Students wishing to do any Level II or Level III International Relations course must do BOTH GOVT1000 and GOVT1008. - 5.
+Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 and GOVT1012. - Students wishing to do any Level II or Level III Political Science course must do BOTH GOVT1000 and GOVT1001. - 7.
+All majors in the Department require students to do GOVT2044 (Semester I) and GOVT2054 (Semester II). - Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits. - 9.
+The following are the requirements, which you must fulfill in order to be awarded a Major and Minor from the Department of Government. - Major/Minor - To be approved for the Criminology Minor, students must have at least a cumulative GPA of 2.7. - To be approved for a Minor in the Department of Government, students should have completed at least two (2) of the Level II/Level III courses with at least a "B" grade and should also have an overall cumulative GPA of 2.7.